 Alignment between your engine transmission output shaft and the propeller shaft is very critical.
 Although this alignment has been performed at the factory, it should be checked again after the boat has been in the water for 48 hours.
-Alignment inspection should be performed as part of the routine maintenance program (after the initial 30 hours of operation, then every 60 hours) and whenever unusual noise or vibration is noticed.
-To insure proper alignment when the boat has been launched after a haul-out or dry storage, wait for 48 hours before making final adjustments.
+Alignment inspection should be part of the routine maintenance program (after the initial 30 hours of operation, then every 60 hours) and whenever unusual noise or vibration is noticed.
+When launching after a haul-out or dry storage, ensure proper alignment by waiting 48 hours before making final adjustments.

-Proper alignment is usually achieved by moving the engine.
-We recommend that alignment be performed by an experienced marine mechanic.
-However, checking alignment is relatively simple when these procedures are followed:
+Although actual alignment should be performed by an experienced marine mechanic, checking the alignment is relatively simple when these procedures are followed:

-- 1. Remove the flange bolts at the transmission-to-shaft coupling and slide the shaft aft until the flanges are about 1/4" apart. - 2.
-Rotate the shaft to see if there is obvious "wobble" of the shaft flange; if there is, it may indicate that the shaft has been damaged. - 3.
-Move the shaft up and down and from side to side to determine, as closely as possible, the central position where the shaft is normally located.
-At this position, the transmission flange should align with the shaft flange without moving the shaft to either side or raising it more than 1/8".
+- Remove the flange bolts at the transmission-to-shaft coupling and slide the shaft aft until the flanges are about 1/4" apart. - Check for obvious flange "wobble" by rotating the shaft.
+Wobble indicates probable shaft damage. - 3.
+Move the shaft up and down and side to side to determine, as closely as possible, the normal, central shaft position.
+At this position, the transmission and shaft flanges should align without moving the shaft more than 1/8" in any direction.
 If this is not the case, a misalignment condition exists. - 4.
 Move the shaft flange into contact with the transmission flange.
-Check the gap between flange faces by attempting to insert a .003" feeler gauge at the top, bottom and each side.
-Repeat this operation after rotating the shaft flange 1⁄4 turn (3 times).
+Check the gap between flange faces by attempting to insert a .003" feeler gauge at the top bottom and each side.
+Repeat this operation after rotating the shaft flange 1/4 turn (3 times).
 Misalignment is indicated when the feeler gauge can be inserted easily at any point.